Can I Afford to Go Abroad?

 You can afford to go abroad if you start early, research your options, compare costs, and seek out funding.

-UC International advisors host regular walk-in hours to advise students who are thinking about going abroad.
+UC Study Abroad advisors host regular drop-in hours to advise students who are thinking about going abroad.
 Wherever you are in the process, they would love to help you.

 You can also read more about the co-op and internship programs and faculty-led tours that are managed by UC's Division of Experience-Based Learning and Career Education.